 80g (2/3 cups) poppy seeds and/or sesame seeds

-- Read through this recipe befor you start.
+- Read through this recipe before you start.
 Do not skip a step!

 - Heat the oven to 113°F/45°C.

-- Mix in the rest of the liquid ingredients and the sugar.
+- Mix in the oil and the sugar.

 - Sift the flour with a sifter if you didn’t do it yet.
 (Weigh the flour as amounts indicated often include the weight of the packaging!)